 Imagine multiple utility companies that operate in different parts of the city.
 To give you access everywhere, they form partnerships and connect their networks at certain points.
 This process, called peering, ensures that even if you’re signed up with one ISP, you can still reach buildings served by another ISP.

-• In networking terms: ISPs build or lease connections to each other at Internet Exchange Points (IXPs).
+• ISPs build or lease connections to each other at Internet Exchange Points (IXPs).
 These “meeting places” let traffic flow smoothly across different networks, giving you access to content and services from all over the city and beyond.

 Not all ISPs are the same.
 Some are local providers who focus on getting you connected at home.
 Others are large “Tier 1” ISPs who provide the backbone infrastructure connecting entire regions or countries.
 These top-tier ISPs are like massive highway developers, running huge pipes of bandwidth to ensure that everyone else can build their smaller roads off of them.